IVF Plays With Your Mind - And Your Heart. It’s more than like flipping a coin. The outcome can be anyone’s guess and 50/50 at the best.

 IVF is an incredible breakthrough but never guaranteed.
 They place two embryos inside in the hope that one will survive.

-Either way it feels like a blow but I need to focus on the reality that we are still beating the odds and we are still pregnant.
+Either way it feels like a blow to lose one but I need to focus on the reality that we are still beating the odds and we are still pregnant.

 Once on the street I cry I just can’t help it.
-My minds eye had played over time and again myself with two new babies.
+In my minds eye had played over time and again myself with two new babies.
 That isn’t going to happen and the other frankly feels on the edge despite what they told us.

-We are back home now and carrying on as usual.
+We are back home (in Tbilisi) now and carrying on life as usual.
 My wife is outside putting washed clothes on the line.
-I’m on on the other side of the yard doing some Diy.
+I’m on on the other side of the yard doing some DIY.

-Around 6 hours have passed since the hospital visit.
+Around 6 hours have passed since the disappointing hospital visit.

 What happened next we never expected.
 I hear a shout from my wife to come quickly.
-She look panic stricken.
+She looks panic stricken.
 Her pants are filled and soaked with fresh blood.
 I don’t know what to do apart from remain calm.
 My wife is as calm and accepting as ever.
 She says it’ll be fine.
 I think it’s all over.
 Deep down I think she thinks its over.

 Is this the second baby vanishing before our eyes?

-How can such a strong heartbeat just hour earlier now fall silent?
+How can such a strong heartbeat just hours earlier now fall silent?
 Nothing makes sense and we go through endless panic driven questioning.
 I feel utterly helpless and desperate.
-My wife lies her back on the sofa whilst I make her comfortable as possible.
+My wife lies on her back on the sofa whilst I make her comfortable as possible.

 After at least ten messages to the consultant we manage to get her assistant.
 She gives us her protocol which means get another huge injection of hormones into my wife’s hip.
 I hate doing this.
 She accepts it and injects away.
 Her hip is bruised, lumpy and sire.
 I feel so much for here but I am just a mad in the IVF process with his wife.

 What a tense evening.
-I feel tired.
+I feel so tired.
 My wife looks fresh as ever but I can tell she’s tired.
 She’s a real warrior.